NASA’s James Webb telescope will explore the universe. Critics say its name represents a painful time in U.S. history.

 Moreover, David K. Johnson, who wrote a book titled “The Lavender Scare,” told Nature in July that he knew of no evidence that Webb played a lead role in the movement.

-Webb’s critics argue that he knew about the systematic discrimination and did nothing.
+Webb’s critics argue that he knew about the systemic discrimination and did nothing.
 “There is no record of him choosing to stand up for the humanity of those being persecuted,” Prescod-Weinstein and her colleagues wrote in March.

 In arguing for Webb’s complicity, critics point to several pieces of evidence.
 Records in the National Archives show that Webb received a memorandum from a fellow leader that outlined “the problem of homosexuals and sex perverts in the Department of State,” as well as the agency’s participation in a Senate inquiry that ultimately determined that LGBTQ workers were “security risks” and “unsuitable” for government roles.
 Moreover, records show, Webb passed that memorandum to a senator during a June 1950 meeting.